 The Military Child Education Coalition offers learning opportunities for professionals in a variety of different formats.
 The following links to TedEd Lessons are intended to be used at no cost by Professional Learning Communities or individuals.
-They include topics that enhance understanding of the challenges of transition for military and veteran-connected students and provide recommendations for support.
-Each includes discussion questions, enhanced resources, and a brief survey.

 Two million strong!
 The children of our nation's military serve this nation, too.
 Let's look at what makes them both resilient and vulnerable... and then how to be a part of helping them thrive.